Skip to content

 9. Give your server a name and create it

 Scroll down to Name, enter pinchy (or whatever you prefer), and click Create & Buy now.
-Your server will be ready in about 20 seconds, but the setup script needs another 3–5 minutes to finish installing everything.
+Your server will be ready in about 20 seconds, but the setup script needs another about a minute to pull the Pinchy images.

 10. Note the IP address